-When you join Iterable, your emails will be sent through one of our email service partners.
-These partners provide the Internet Protocol (IP) Addresses that will be identified with the emails you send.
-IP reputation impacts your deliverability, so Iterable only partners with the highest quality email services and their IPs.
+When using Iterable, your emails are sent through one of our email service partners.
+These partners provide the Internet Protocol (IP) Addresses associated with the emails you send.
+IP reputation impacts your deliverability.
+A poor reputation results in messages being sent to spam, or soft bouncing.
+A good reputation increases the likelihood that your inbox placement is where you want it to be.
+Iterable only partners with the highest quality email services and their IPs.

-By default, your emails will be sent through Amazon SES with shared IPs.
-Shared IPs will have other senders that will use the same IP address.
-Iterable's agreement with Amazon SES involves use of a group of IP addresses that are shared with other high-quality senders and are randomly chosen from the group of IPs during each email send.
+By default, your emails are sent through Amazon SES with shared IPs.
+Shared IPs have other senders that use the same IP addresses.
+Iterable's agreement with Amazon SES includes a group of IP addresses shared with other high-quality senders.

-If you are sending at least 10 million messages per month, it may be worth considering upgrading to a dedicated IP.
-To use this option, you can choose from a few providers that Iterable works with: Dyn, Sendgrid, Sparkpost, or Sparkpost Elite.
+If you’re sending at least 150,000 messages per month, it may be worth upgrading to a dedicated IP.
+To use this option, you can choose from a few providers that Iterable works with: Mailgun, SendGrid, or SparkPost.

-The primary benefit of having a dedicated IP is that you have full control of your reputation.
-You also have more visibility into troubleshooting any potential deliverability issues since you always use the same IP and don't share the IP.
+The primary benefit of having a dedicated IP is that you have full control of your sender reputation.
+You also have more visibility into troubleshooting any potential deliverability issues since you always use the same IP and you don't share it with other senders.

-Moving to a dedicated IP involves a warm-up period of about 6 weeks (see this article to learn more).
+Moving to a dedicated IP involves a warm-up period of about six weeks (to learn more, read IP Warm-up Guide).
 Please contact your account manager if you're interested in learning more about dedicated IPs.